DoctorEww/software-assurance/Design.md

   - *Threat ID: 23*
     - Threat Name: Data Logs from an Unknown Source
     - Justification: Logging adheres to system defined user trust levels.
-    - Existing Mitigations: Logged data fields are limited to system and application id's.
+    - Existing Mitigations: Logged data fields are limited to system and application ID's.
 Outside input beyond IP addresses are not stored in logs.
     - Notable Gap: None.

   - *Threat ID: 25*
     - Threat Name: Potential Weak Protections for Audit Data
     - Justification: No sensitive information stored in the local logs.
     - Existing Mitigations: Logs are not application readable.
-In order to read logs the user must locate them and access them with a utility.
+In order to read logs, the user must locate them and access them with a utility.
 Bitwarden does not extend any protections to the logs beyond the given system R/W protections.
     - Notable Gap: **No log protections beyond limited Read/Write control.**

   - *Threat ID: 26*